lshicks13/P1v2-PrivateBlockchain/README.md

 ## What problem will you solve implementing this private Blockchain application?

-Your employer is trying to make a test of concept on how a Blockchain application can be implemented in his company.
+Your employer is trying to make a proof of concept on how a Blockchain application can be implemented in his company.
-He is an astronomy fans and he spend most of his free time on searching stars in the sky, that's why he would like to create a test application that will allows him to register stars, and also some others of his friends can register stars too but making sure the application know who owned each star.
+He is an astronomy fan and he spent most of his free time on searching stars in the sky, that's why he would like to create a test application that will allow him to register stars, and also some others of his friends can register stars too but making sure the application knows who owned each star.

 ### What is the process describe by the employer to be implemented in the application?